CaioValcazara/AWS-Lambda/README.md

   You can also enter in a level of detail ii which capabilities od each service the lambda will have access of.

-## 3) Create the function on Lambda and Add the Trigger
+## 3) Create the function on Lambda and Add the Trigger:

   Why Using AWS Lambda?